thompsian/buy-list-app/README.md

 ### Branches are the planned stages of development:

 1. mvp - Can add / remove shopping locations and items for each location.
 Lightweight, simple styling with functionallity as top priority.
 2. Testing - Implement Jest testing.
-Begin using Test Driven Development refactor pattern.
 3. Styled - Fully responsive design.
 Polished user experience.
+4. Error - Comprehesive error handling.
+Users can no longer break the site experience.
-4. Authentication - Users must be authenticated prior to using application.
+5. Authentication - Users must be authenticated prior to using application.
 Protected routes.
-5. Diagnostic - Comprehensive Error handling , diagnostic tools, and Progressive Web Application features enabled.
+6. Diagnostic - Diagnostic tools and Progressive Web Application features enabled.
-6. Feature - Add additional input options and display options.
+7. Feature - Add additional input options and display options.